Recruitment for the 2019-2020 term is closed. Thank you for your interest in the CHIPTS CAB.

-The Community Advisory Board (CAB) includes persons living with and affected by HIV/AIDS, representatives from health departments, community-based organizations (CBOs), AIDS service organizations, educational institutions, and others working or volunteering in the HIV/AIDS field.
+The Community Advisory Board (CAB) includes persons living with and/or affected by HIV/AIDS, representatives from health departments, community-based organizations (CBOs), AIDS service organizations, educational institutions, and others working or volunteering in the HIV/AIDS field.
 The primary purposes of the CHIPTS CAB are:

 - Providing feedback on the social, behavioral, and biomedical prevention research supported by CHIPTS to ensure community relevance.

 - Assisting in identifying research opportunities at CHIPTS for investigators and staff from racial/ethnic minority groups.

 - Facilitating the dissemination of research results to the community and creating awareness of best practices.

 - Participating in at least one of the following CHIPTS activities annually: Core meetings, peer review on proposals, pilot project review, CHIPTS strategic planning meeting, and other center-related events.

 - The CAB will consist of up to 20 members, including representatives from diverse communities affected by HIV/AIDS.
 The membership of the CAB will include members with knowledge or insight into communities affected by HIV/AIDS, representatives from different ethnic communities and regions of southern California and people with experience or interest in scientific research and policy.

 - Membership is for a duration of one year.
 Renewal of membership and appointment of new members will be done annually.

 - Members who miss two consecutive meetings during the year may be asked to forfeit the remainder of their appointment on the CAB.